Diversity Corner

 UI CONSIDERATIONS

-Original HPLD design.
-Oversized text and content for multiple categories on a single page made an endless scroll experience for users.
+Original HPLD design: Oversized text and multiple categories on one page created an overwhelming scroll experience.

 EARLY USER TESTING

-User testing gave guidance on the format for the Advanced Search Tutorial.
+Early user testing shaped the format of the Advanced Search Tutorial.

-Original placement as a category on the Diversity Corner page
+Originally placed as a separate category on the Diversity Corner page.

 HI-FIDELITY DESIGN